qmk/qmk_firmware/docs/quantum_painter.md

 #define ST7735_NUM_DEVICES 3
 ```

-Native color format rgb565 is compatible with ST7735
+Native color format rgb565 is compatible with ST7735.

 ::: warning
-Some ST7735 devices are known to have different drawing offsets -- despite being a 132x162 pixel display controller internally, some display panels are only 80x160, or smaller.
+Some ST7735 devices are known to have different drawing offsets compatible despite being a 132x162 pixel display controller internally, some display panels are only 80x160 or smaller.
 These may require an offset to be applied; see `qp_set_viewport_offsets` above for information on how to override the offsets if they aren't correctly rendered.
 :::

 ==== ST7789